Chanda-Abdul/pomodoro-app/README.md

 - Creating the circle progress indicator was quite a challenge.
 I had to do a lot of math to figure out the right radius and diameter values in JavaScript, and then update the CSS every second during the countdown to make sure the indicator looked and behaved correctly as the time ticked away.

-- I also incorporated some user interface (UI) and user experience (UX) elements,
+- I also incorporated some UI/UX elements,
   - I added an 🍅 icon that serves as a visual indicator, allowing users to easily track the number of remaining pomodoros they need to complete.
 This enhances the user experience by providing a quick and visual reference of their progress towards their goals.
   <!-- - such as an info box, to provide users with a clear understanding of the app's purpose.This addition ensures that users can easily grasp the functionality and benefits of the application.and an instructions section in the modal, so that the user can understand why they could select the timer settings. and a more information hover if they would like to know more -->
 - To efficiently manage and track the timer data, I utilized an object data structure.
-Using objects ensures the smooth handling and organization of the information throughout.
+Using objects ensure smooth handling and organization of the information throughout.
 The data remains organized, allowing for easy retrieval and manipulation as needed.
     ```ts
     const timer = {
       settings: {